 Our lawyers have worked on federal construction projects around the world.
 Our experience includes both domestic and overseas work on US embassies, consulates, and large military projects located in North America, Asia, the South Pacific, Caribbean, Europe, and the Middle East.

 Our lawyers regularly advise clients on a wide variety of procurement issues, including bid protests, bid reformation and withdrawal, solicitation evaluations, and small and disadvantaged business and minority programs.
 Our experience also includes the protection of rights in intellectual property and trade secrets as well as government procedures for submitting responsive proposals while at the same time protecting proprietary and trade secret information.

 Our bid protest experience is wide-reaching, representing clients in a broad range of areas and bases of protest both from the protester's and intervener’s perspectives.
 Our representations include: Improper evaluations; organizational conflicts of interest; improper or unequal discussions; improper sole source awards; improper assessment of HUBZone and other small business preferences; and virtually all other bases of protest.
-Our protest representations run the gamut, from run-of-the-mill construction projects to billion-dollar radar systems to Federal Aviation Adminsitration and defense matters.
+Our protest representations run the gamut, from run-of-the-mill construction projects, to billion dollar radar systems, to Federal Aviation Administration and defense matters.